oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 #### Event handlers

 You may notice we have no way to actually change the state.
 We need to create a button with a click-handler that calls our `toggle` method.
-You can pass events to React elements as props: they start with 'on' and end with the event name (e.g. `onClick`, `onChange`, `onMouseEnter` etc).
+You can pass event handlers to React elements as props: they start with 'on' and end with the event name (e.g. `onClick`, `onChange`, `onMouseEnter` etc).

 ```jsx
 class Toggle extends React.Component {